amvro23/essentials-ChEng/README.md

 ### Differential Equations in Python
 - Solving Differential Equations in Python / Solving ODEs - (Examples)
 - Finding maxima and minima / ODE max & min
+- Solving the Free Fall ODE / Free Fall
+- Transforming an ODE boundary value problem to an equivalent initial value problem using the Shooting Method / Shooting Method

 ### Fogler's Book Examples and More Reactors (PBR/PFR - Batch/SemiBatch - CSTR/STR) - Some examples were also solved using Matlab
 - Multiple Gas Phase Reactions in a PBR / PFR - (Fogler 8.5 - p.308)